Nina Fuentes: Early life

-Artist & Education Activist
+Artist and Education Activist

 Fuentes's art work is supported by the versatile use of diverse materials, applied in installations, sculpture, photography, and video.
 Her work is neo-conceptual, nurtured by a Duchampian influence and pop sub realistic aesthetic, and her message is highly critic, intimate and personal.

 Since the beginning of her career, Fuentes explored common social and political issues like religion, the role of women in society, prostitution, violence and discrimination, especially to LGBT and women.
 Also, she builds on concepts of femicide as a clear demonstration of power and patriarchal control over women's lives, freedom, dignity and sexuality.

 In her country, Fuentes uses active protest channels with irony and a sense of humor.
 Her relationship with Venezuela has become more complex, as she questions its current state socially and politically.

 Fuentes has held solo and group exhibitions in France, China, Venezuela, Colombia, Panama, Germany, USA (Miami, LA, and New York), UK, Switzerland, Argentina, and many other countries around the world.

-Art & Humanitarianism, Nina behind new philanthropic artwork

-Nina Fuentes has an indefatigable passion in the universal labor to secure human rights for the disenfranchised and marginalized, as well as others whose voices have been silenced by injustice.
-Through her art and its visual power to provoke thought, she fearlessly engages spectators to reconsider current social realities and understand how easily it is to become inured to negative stereotypes in our media saturated world.
-Her work typically confronts issues culled from worldwide headlines ranging from the rights of same sex couples to adopt children, to the fashion industry's unwholesome mediated image of the ideal feminine form, to the outdated chauvinistic roles imposed upon mothers and housewives.

-In addition, Fuentes is a pioneering supporter and tireless advocate on behalf of Venezuela's FUNDANA Foundation whose mission it is to find adoptive parents for orphaned children.
-To this vital cause she has contributed immeasurably through time and treasure to secure these vulnerable children a proper place in society during these increasingly volatile times.
+Art and Humanitarianism

+Nina Fuentes's work asks her audience to reconsider current social realities.
+Themes include the rights of same sex couples to adopt children, and the impact of patriarchal concepts of femininity on women's fashions and roles in the home.

-Fuentes began her philanthropic journey in 1996 as a cultural sponsor of Venezuelan Contemporary Art through the creation of the "Fundación Arte Emergente" or FAE (Foundation of Emerging Arts) to promote new talent around the world.
+In 1996, Fuentes was involved in the creation of the "Fundación Arte Emergente" or FAE (Foundation of Emerging Arts) to promote new Venezuelan contemporary artists around the world.

-In 2000, Fuentes began her battle to promote adoption in Venezuela, sponsoring "El Libro de Vida" project, which has helped integrate children with their adoptive families.
-For more than 10 years, the project has been successful through partnerships with FUNDANA, Fundación Pro Adopción and Fundación Mi Familia.
+In 2000, Fuentes began campaigning to promote adoption in Venezuela, sponsoring "El Libro de Vida" project, which has helped integrate children with their adoptive families.
+For more than 10 years, the project has been successful through partnerships with FUNDANA, the Fundación Pro Adopción and Fundación Mi Familia.

-After moving to Miami in 2006, she created Arts Connection to continue supporting the arts, as well as emerging artist.
+After moving to Miami in 2006, Fuentes created Arts Connection to continue supporting the arts, as well as emerging artists.

-From Venezuela to Miami to New York City, Fuentes has promoted and supported a large group of museums, institutions, social work, arts and classical music organizations.